Dynatrace/OneAgent-SDK/README.md

 You can use the SDK to add custom request attributes to current traced service.
 Custom request attributes allow you to do easier/better filtering of your requests in Dynatrace.

-Adding custom request attributes to the current traced service call is pretty simple.
+Adding custom request attributes to the currently traced service call is pretty simple.
 Just call one of the ``addCustomRequestAttribute`` methods with your key and value:

 ```Java
 oneAgentSDK.addCustomRequestAttribute("region", "EMEA");